 Vietnamese egg coffee harbors similarities with a cappuccino, or a coffee where the layer of foam sits on top of the drink.
 However, it is considerably thicker than a typical cappuccino.
 It also has more sweetness because of the combination of sugar and condensed milk.

 It’s the ideal mix of the strong and bitter Vietnamese Robusta coffee and the creaminess of the egg and milk.
 After you’ve tried it, you’ll never forget the aroma and mouthfeel – in a good way!

 It’s extremely straightforward to make Vietnamese egg coffee at home.
 Also, you don’t need a pricey coffee maker to do it, unlike espresso drinks.

+First, you need to know how to make Vietnamese coffee.
 You only require a Phin (a traditional Vietnamese coffee filter), which is essentially a cheap coffee dripper.
 Vietnamese egg coffee is not the quickest coffee to make, but it’s a great option for your Sunday morning coffee and you’ll enjoy it.

 What You’ll Require To Make Vietnamese Egg Coffee

 All you need is a Phin coffee filter (a traditional Vietnamese coffee filter).

 One of the most critical aspects of making Vietnamese egg coffee is the beans.
 Ideally, you should use Vietnamese Robusta coffee beans.
 Robusta beans are intense and strong and contain around twice the amount of caffeine of Arabica beans.
 The bitterness and intensity of those beans work beautifully with the sweetness of the condensed milk and sugar.